 Sam didn't notice he wasn't fading anymore and his punches shook the screens, he felt the pain reside up into his arms.

-Sam was shaking his head, more salty beads dripping from his chin staining his jacket.
+Sam was shaking his head at the screen, more salty beads dripping from his chin staining his jacket.

 "It's not your fault Dean...get out of there...please."